 In 2009, I joined the history department at the University of North Texas, where I teach courses on the U. S.-Mexico borderlands, American expansion, slavery, and the intersections of the American South and West.
 At UNT, I have worked closely with the university’s digitization lab and computer science department on several projects.
 Together, we developed the NEH-funded “Mapping Texts: Visualizing American Historical Newspapers” as a partnership with Stanford’s Bill Lane Center for the American West.

-I am currently at work on a book about how the rise of the cotton economy during the nineteenth century set the United States and Mexico on a winding path toward a war that would redefine the North American continent: Cotton Empire: Slavery, the Texas Borderlands, and the Origins of the U. S.-Mexican War.
+I am currently at work on a book about how the rise of the cotton economy during the nineteenth century set the United States and Mexico on a winding path toward a war that would redefine the North American continent: Sowing an Empire: Cotton, Slavery, and the Transformation of the Texas Borderlands, 1800-1850.
 As part of this work, in 2011 I was named the inaugural David J. Weber Research Fellow at the Clements Center for the Study of the Southwest at Southern Methodist University.